StphnRssll/stphnrssll.github.io/projects.md

 [GitHub Link](https://github.com/StphnRssll/MyPlate-UX-Redesign)

 A UX Case Study of the USDA's app, "Start Simple with MyPlate," which aims to educate users about USDA nutrition guidelines.
-Included are several reports focused on Task Analysis, Redesigns based on UX principles, and a User Feedback study.
+Included are several reports focused on Task Analysis, Redesigns (made in Axure) based on UX principles, and a User Feedback study.
 All of this is summarized best in the Final Presentation pdf.
 This project was completed for IE 4880 at Clemson University.

 <img src="https://raw.githubusercontent.com/StphnRssll/MyPlate-UX-Redesign/main/screenshots/4-Interface-Before-and-Afters.PNG">